|

 conductive floors and close tube spacing, fluid and surface

-temperatures operate close to the core body temperature.
+temperatures operate close to the core body temperature and

 click to enlarge